keunbum/hackers-delight/git_baby_step.md

 ## Command Note

 ### init
-initializes a brand new Git repository and begins tracking an existing directory.
+Initializes a brand new Git repository and begins tracking an existing directory.

 ### add
-performs 'staging', the first part of that two-step process.
+Performs 'staging', the first part of that two-step process.

 Staging and committing separately gives dvelopers complete control over the history of their project without changing how they code and work.